The use of animal-testing on products for humans is ineffective, wasteful and downright cruel. There are alternatives: Advocacy For Animals

 Photo courtesy of BUAV and PETA

-s are used for research and experiments in the name of science.
+Every year, an estimated 115 million animals are used for research and experiments in the name of science.
 Some of the animals commonly used in test include dogs, cats, rodents (rats, mice, guinea pigs and hamsters),rabbits, fruit flies, fish, birds, frogs and non-human primates such as the common Macaque, baboons, squirrel monkeys and marmosets.

-progress in modern medicine depended on animal testing, while animal rights activists vehemently question its legitimacy.
+Supporters argue that progress in modern medicine depended on animal testing, while animal rights activists vehemently question its legitimacy.

-chief minister Datuk Seri Mohd Ali Rustam was quoted as saying that God created animals to be used by humans, and animals needed to be sacrificed in order to find vaccines and cures for diseases.
+Closer home, we have our share of proponents who feel it is justified to use animals to serve our our needs.
+Malacca chief minister Datuk Seri Mohd Ali Rustam was quoted as saying that God created animals to be used by humans, and animals needed to be sacrificed in order to find vaccines and cures for diseases.

 The state's proposed plans to set up an animal testing laboratory for its cancer and diabetic research centre in Rembia, Alor Gajah, created a public uproar.

-ile, an animal lab in Seberang Perai, Penang has come under the scrunity of the Penang State Government.
+Meanwhile, an animal lab in Seberang Perai, Penang has come under the scrunity of the Penang State Government.
 Progenix Research Sdn Bhd, which runs the animal testing laboratory in Bukit Mertajam, said in its website that it is an independent contract research organisation offering toxicology services.

 The British Union for the Abolition of Vivisection (BUAV), and People for the Ethical Treatment of Animals (PETA), an international animal rights group, take us through a typical scenario.
 BUAV, the prime mover against animal testing in Britain, also gives accreditation for products not tested on animals.